|

 letters from high-level military and civilian dignitaries after their

-Adjutant General; MG William F. Train, 4TH Inf.
+Olson, Wisconsin Adjutant General; Maj.
+Gen. William F. Train, 4TH Inf.
 Div.
-Commander; and

 An excerpt from Gen. Lemnitzer’s